ondrejd/odwp-compare_filter_search/readme.txt

 == Description ==

-WordPress plugin that adds custom post type __company__ as well as filters by which can be companies sorted.
+WordPress plugin that adds custom post type "company" as well as filters by which can be companies sorted.

 == Installation ==